Have a look at the commands in this tutorial for the installation of PhpMyAdmin on Debian 11 Bullseye using Apache webserver.

 As phpMyAdmin is based on PHP, hence we need to install it along with common extensions.

-sudo apt install php php-cgi php-pear php-mbstring libapache2-mod-php \ php-common php-phpseclib php-zip php-curl php-xml php-mbstring php-zip \ php-gd -y
+sudo apt -y install wget php php-cgi php-mysqli php-pear php-mbstring libapache2-mod-php php-common php-phpseclib php-mysql

 If you already have a database installed on your Debian 11 server where you are installing phpMyAdmin or you have a Database on any other server which you want to manage using phpMyAdmin then leave these steps otherwise install MariaDB/MySQL.